Pyar Ka Pehla Naam: Radha Mohan: Plot

 Damini locks Radha in a freezer which nearly kills her.
 Mohan then manages to rescue her realising his feelings for her.
 After Radha recovers, she does not reveal that it was Damini's doing.
 However, Damini decides to punish Mohan for falling for Radha.
 Meanwhile, Radha's estranged mother Gargi/Mandira visits Barsana and she reveals to Mohan why she abandoned Radha and Rameshwar.
-Gargi wanted to live a lavish life, so she built a new identity by fraudulently marrying another man.
+Gargi wanted to live a lavish life, so she created a new identity by fraudulently marrying another man.
 Radha overhears her conversation.

 Damini tries to kill Gungun but fails as Radha protects her.
 Gungun then calls Radha her mother, Ramaa.
 Damini reminds Mohan of his planned divorce with Radha to which Mohan refuses and breaks his promise of marrying her.
 Mohan then plans to confess his feelings to Radha.
 Gungun finds Tulsi's letters, which were planted by Damini, blaming Radha for her death.
 Gungun stays away from Radha and together with Rahul and Tulsi's mother they file a case against Radha.
 Despite other family members believing these allegations, Mohan reveals to Radha that he believes that she did not kill Tulsi.
 Mohan learns that Damini is working with Tulsi's brother.
 He then manages to make Gungun realise that Radha is innocent and Gungun apologises to her.
 In order to stop Mohan from saving Radha, Damini kidnaps him and the judge sentences Radha to death.
 With the help of Shakti and Dua, Radha is able to escape her execution and briefly reunites with her family.
 She then sets out to find Mohan.
 Damini again tries to kill Radha but she outsmarts her and finds Mohan.
 Radha and Mohan briefly reunite and run away together before being intercepted by Damini.
-Mohan takes a bullet for Radha and asks her to run away.
+Mohan takes a bullet for Radha and asks her to flee.

 After a period of events, Radha's innocence is revealed and she is dropped from the death sentence, angering Damini and Kaveri.
 Radha returns to the Trivedi house with Mohan.
 Radha and Mohan decide to get married again, while Damini and her mother unsuccessfully oppose it.

 In order to forget the troubles that happened with Radha, Mohan and the family decide to vacation in the Maldives.
 Damini learns of this and decides to go with them.
 After Radha and Mohan spend two days in the Maldives, Damini tries to kill Radha and causes her some problems, but fails to kill her, thanks to Mohan.